S.W.A.T. (2003 film): Accolades

-Legacy
+Sequels and spin-off

-Film
+Sequel films

 A direct-to-video film titled S.W.A.T.: Firefight came out in 2011.
 None of the main actors reprised their roles.

 A second direct-to-video movie titled S.W.A.T.: Under Siege came out in 2017.

 Television series

 In February 2017, CBS ordered a pilot based on the movie with Justin Lin, Shawn Ryan, and Moritz as producers.
 Stephanie Sigman, Shemar Moore, and Jay Harrington were reported to star in the series.
 Justin Lin was announced to be directing the pilot.